 Regardless of whether a Border Collie has a rough or smooth coat, grooming needs for the breed are generally the same.
 With that said, owners of rough coat Border Collies should keep an eye out for mats.

-Because of these similarities, choosing between an Australian Shepherd vs. Border Collie is more about whether either of these breeds will suit your lifestyle than anything else.
+Because of these similarities, choosing between an Australian Shepherd and a Border Collie is more about whether either of these breeds will suit your lifestyle than anything else.

 These dogs will both excel in active, training-focused households; neither breed is appropriate for a hands-off or busy owner.